dzoladz/hist2990-dh/source/policies.md

 ### Late work

-**Late work will not be accepted.**.
+**Late work will not be accepted**.
 If an assignment is late, it is an automatic no credit / zero.

 Exceptions to this policy may (very rarely) be made, but only when there are extenuating circumstances such as a personal emergency or an illness requiring professional medical attention.
 These circumstances must be documented to my satisfaction and brought to my attention *before* the deadline for an assignment arrives.

+#### 48-Hour Policy

+With that said, I know things can get stressful during the quarter.
+To help you do your best work, I offer a 48-hour extension policy.
+Each student will get 48 hours that they can "spend" in 12 hour increments.
+You can only use this on blog assignments and on components of your final project.
+To use this, email me before the assignment is due, letting me know you're using it, and after you've completed the assignment so I can mark it as done.

 ### Participation and attendance